 What is asset management?
 The definition of asset management is the process of decision making and its application by the acquisition, use, and distribution of an asset.
-In other words, the core of asset management is asset management and asset collection that is associated with technical, finance, and a good management practices.
+In other words, the core of asset management is asset management and tracking work from home that is associated with technical, finance, and a good management practices.
 Asset management is needed to decide what is needed to achieve business goals.

 Asset Management Goals